-Take an unforgettable journey with Eslam, Gabo, Shein, and Keira, four children diagnosed with cancer.
+Take an unforgettable journey with four children diagnosed with cancer.
 How I Live follows the children, their families, and their healthcare providers as they confront the realities of living with cancer in Guatemala, El Salvador, Egypt, Myanmar, and Ghana.
 Through their journeys we see the realitites of global health inequities but also the movement underway to give all children access to treatment and a cure for childhood cancer.

 How I Live' follows the journeys of four children with cancer in Guatemala, El Salvador, Myanmar and Egypt and Ghana.
 Following them from diagnosis through treatment, the complex issues facing patients, families and healthcare providers emerge.
 The film documents the difficulties of accessing cancer treatment in low resource settings while providing examples of how global collaboration can lead to increased survival rates and closing global health inequities.